Blood Collection Tubes: Color Coding, Order of Draw, and the Errors Wrong Tubes Cause

 - Anticoagulants: Potassium EDTA, trisodium citrate, potassium oxalate, sodium fluoride, and heparin salts act as anticoagulants and chelating agents in blood collection tubes.

 - Clot activator particles: These are present in plastic tubes and the particles activate clot either intrinsically or extrinsically.
-Ellagic acid, thrombin, snake venoms, and thromboplastin are activate clot extrinsically.
+Ellagic acid, thrombin, snake venoms, and thromboplastin activate clot extrinsically.
 Silica, glass, bentonite, kaolin, and diatomaceous earth activate clot intrinsically.

 Order of Draw